Effort for most instructors - Public Child Welfare Training Program Effort

 What exactly is effort?

 Effort is a measure of what percent of your UW-Madison paid time was spent working on a grant.
 In this case, your effort will be the fraction of however many classes you teach that we submit as IV-E Program expenses.
-If, for example, you taught one section of 442 (counted as an expense) and one of 824 (not counted), your effort on the IV-E Program would be 50%.
+If, for example, you taught one section of 442 (counted as an expense) and one of 870 (not counted), your effort on the IV-E Program would be 50% (assuming your appointments for the two courses were the same).
 School staff and UW accountants apply all of the necessary curriculum and federal discounts during the billing process.
 Your “effort” is more of an “all or nothing” sort of thing – either the course counts, or it doesn’t.

 How do I submit my effort?